 At what age does a child no longer need consent to share their personal data from a parent or guardian?

-That depends on the EU country you reside in.
-The age of digital consent ranges from 13-16 in EU Member States.
+That depends on the EU country you in.
+The age of digital consent ranges from 13-16 in EU Member.

-It will be the legal responsibility of the service provider to ensure age verification and parental consent are accurate and correct. euCONSENT is just one way for a service to comply with the law but there is no law requiring you to make use of euCONSENT.
+No. It is sometimes the legal responsibility of the website to ensure age verification and parental consent are accurate and correct. euCONSENT is just one way for a website that needs to do age checks to comply with the law but there is no law requiring you to make use of euCONSENT.

 Will it be a criminal offence to lie about my age or the age of a child?

-It is not a separate offence in any EU country as far as we are aware, but it could be considered as part of other offenses, such as child abuse, to help a child to access adult-only content online, or a breach of licensing laws to lie so a child can buy goods and services whilst they are underage.
+It is not a separate offence in any EU country as far as we are aware, but it could be considered as part of other offences, such as child abuse, to help a child to access adult-only content online or a breach of licensing laws to lie so a child can buy goods and services whilst they are underage.